yamiteru/stoic/README.md

 - [ ] Examples
 - [ ] Publish on NPM

 ___

-Every help and/or idea is very welcomed 🙏
+Every idea, issue or discussion is welcomed 🙏